 The interview for prospective HE students will include an assessment of the prospective student’s:

 Melbourne Polytechnic uses a learning management system (LMS) known as Moodle for online course delivery.
-The following are the minimum recommended information technology requirements to enable optimal access to Moodle:
+The minimum recommended information technology requirements to enable optimal access to Moodle is a device:

 Web-based content is available on hand held devices including mobile phones and tablets.
 An introductory module and FAQs about MP Online can be accessed when you first log in to Moodle.

 Melbourne Polytechnic ensures learning materials are presented in a variety of formats to optimise the learning experience, including:

-Melbourne Polytechnic aims to meets the principles of the Web Content Accessibility Guidelines v2.0 by ensuring that our online learning materials are presented in a manner that is perceivable, operable, understandable and robust.
+Melbourne Polytechnic aims to meets to meet Level AA success criteria of W3C Web Content Accessibility Guidelines (WCAG) 2.0 by ensuring that our online learning materials are presented in a manner that is perceivable, operable, understandable and robust.